pipermerriam/ethereum-alarm-client/README.md

 ```
 pip install -r requirements.txt
 ```
-If you named your file differently, rplace requirements.txt by you filename.
+If you named your file differently, replace requirements.txt by you filename.
 [INCOMPLETE]
 ###Linux
 ```bash